bboylyg/bboylyg/README.md

 ### 🔭 My research mainly focus on:

-- Understanding the eﬀectiveness of backdoor attacks
+- AI Safety on LLMs and VLMs
-- Robust training against backdoor attacks
+- Backdoor attacks and jailbreak attacks on LLMs and VLMs
 - Design and implement a general defense framework for backdoor attacks

 <!-- ### 🤔 My Internship Experience: